ifti891/ifti891/README.md

-- 👋 Hi, I’m @ifti891 (iftikhar), a self taught learner.
+- 👋 Hi, I’m iftikhar, a self taught learner.
 I have Master in development but i am also facinated by the elasticity and power of programmming.
 - 👀 I’m interested in solving social issues and i take help of the technology to solve the problems
 - 🌱 I’m currently doing [100Devs](https://t.co/N1svwMYkZF) Bootcamp.
 Along with it i am learning web designing.
 I was selected for Stanford University's Code in Place programme, currently i am at the finishing stage.
 - 💞️ I’m looking to collaborate, right now i don't have the prefrence.
 I think i will be happy to tag along number or projects where i can learn and improve